-Prior to joining the firm, Potter Sullenger clerked for the Honorable Gregory K. Frizzell in the Northern District of Oklahoma and served as an honors law clerk at the United States Environmental Protection Agency (EPA) in the water enforcement division of the Office of Enforcement and Compliance Assurance in Washington, D.C.
+Prior to joining the firm, Erin clerked for the Honorable Gregory K. Frizzell in the Northern District of Oklahoma and served as an honors law clerk at the United States Environmental Protection Agency (EPA) in the water enforcement division of the Office of Enforcement and Compliance Assurance in Washington, D.C.
 At the EPA, she gained experience drafting and editing administrative and civil judicial enforcement matters under the Clean Water Act and Safe Drinking Water Act.

-In addition to her law degree, Potter Sullenger holds a Master of Science from the University of Virginia.
+In addition to her law degree, Erin holds a Master of Science from the University of Virginia.
 Her thesis focused on biogenic hydrocarbon emissions and their impact on urban air pollution.
-Potter Sullenger’s research took her to the Duke Research Forest near Durham, North Carolina and the Sevilleta Wildlife Refuge in San Acacia, New Mexico.
+Erin’s research took her to the Duke Research Forest near Durham, North Carolina and the Sevilleta Wildlife Refuge in San Acacia, New Mexico.
 She also had the distinguished honor of presenting her research on biogenic hydrocarbon photochemical processes at the 2004 Gordon Research Conference in Barga, Italy.
-While completing a double Bachelor of Arts in environmental science and environmental thought and practice, Potter Sullenger interned as an environmental scientist at Groundwater and Environmental Services, Inc. where she gained practical and technical experience in groundwater and soil remediation applications and techniques.
+While completing a double Bachelor of Arts in environmental science and environmental thought and practice, Erin interned as an environmental scientist at Groundwater and Environmental Services, Inc. where she gained practical and technical experience in groundwater and soil remediation applications and techniques.
 She completed a second internship at Merck & Co., Inc. where she served as an environmental engineer.
 Her responsibilities included creating an inventory management system for small storage tanks at a manufacturing plant and solving Clean Air Act issues for an onsite power station near a national park.

 View Printable Bio (PDF)